orlangure/gnomock/README.md

 ## Getting started

-Gnomock can be uses in two different ways:
+Gnomock can be used in two different ways:

 - Imported directly as a package in any **Go** project
 - Accessed over HTTP running as a daemon in any other project

-⚠️ Both ways **require** a running and working Docker daemon running locally in the same environment.
+⚠️ Both ways **require** an active Docker daemon running locally in the same environment.

 ### Using Gnomock in Go applications